simul/Teleport/client/JavaScriptWorker/index.rst

    * - scene.getRootNode()
      - Get the root node.

 Each node has a uid that is unique for the scene, i.e. No two nodes in a given client-server context will have the same uid.
+However, uid's do not persist across sessions: to identify the same node across multiple sessions, it should be given a name.
+The root node is the node that the script is attached to.
+A script has no knowledge of or access to nodes above or outside the hierarchy that starts at its root.

 Node Properties
 ~~~~~~~~~~~~~~~